SahinDa/Rule_Engine/README.md

 bash<br>
 Copy code<br>
-#node server.js<br>
+-node server.js<br>
-#Open index.html in your browser to access the frontend.<br>
+-Open index.html in your browser to access the frontend.<br>

 ### Frontend
 ## The frontend consists of three files:

-#index.html: The main HTML file that provides the user interface for rule creation, combination, and evaluation.<br>
+-index.html: The main HTML file that provides the user interface for rule creation, combination, and evaluation.<br>
-#index.js: The JavaScript file handling user interactions, sending requests to the backend, and validating inputs.<br>
+-index.js: The JavaScript file handling user interactions, sending requests to the backend, and validating inputs.<br>
-#style.css: The CSS file that styles the user interface.<br>
+-style.css: The CSS file that styles the user interface.<br>
 ##  Frontend Functionalities
-#Create Rule: Users can input a rule string (e.g., 'age > 30 AND salary < 70000') and create a rule.<br>
+-Create Rule: Users can input a rule string (e.g., 'age > 30 AND salary < 70000') and create a rule.<br>
-#Combine Rules: Users can combine multiple rules into a single rule using logical operators (AND/OR).<br>
+-Combine Rules: Users can combine multiple rules into a single rule using logical operators (AND/OR).<br>
-#Evaluate Rule: Users can input an AST rule JSON and a data dictionary to evaluate the rule against the provided data.<br>
+-Evaluate Rule: Users can input an AST rule JSON and a data dictionary to evaluate the rule against the provided data.<br>
 ### Backend
 ## The backend consists of several components:

-#helpers/ast.js: Contains helper functions for creating and evaluating the AST from rule strings.<br>
+-helpers/ast.js: Contains helper functions for creating and evaluating the AST from rule strings.<br>
-#models/Node.js: Defines the schema for storing the AST in MongoDB.<br>
+-models/Node.js: Defines the schema for storing the AST in MongoDB.<br>
-#routes/rules.js: Defines API endpoints for creating, combining, and evaluating rules.<br>
+-routes/rules.js: Defines API endpoints for creating, combining, and evaluating rules.<br>
-#server.js: The main server file that initializes the Express app and connects to MongoDB.<br>
+-server.js: The main server file that initializes the Express app and connects to MongoDB.<br>
 ## Backend Functionalities
-#Create Rule: The /create_rule endpoint accepts a rule string, converts it into an AST, and stores it in the MongoDB database.<br>
+-Create Rule: The /create_rule endpoint accepts a rule string, converts it into an AST, and stores it in the MongoDB database.<br>
-#Combine Rules: The /combine_rules endpoint combines multiple rules into a single AST and stores it.<br>
+-Combine Rules: The /combine_rules endpoint combines multiple rules into a single AST and stores it.<br>
-#Evaluate Rule: The /evaluate_rule endpoint evaluates an AST against a data dictionary and returns the result.<br>
+-Evaluate Rule: The /evaluate_rule endpoint evaluates an AST against a data dictionary and returns the result.<br>
 ## API Endpoints
-#POST /rules/create_rule: Create a rule and store the AST.<br>
+-POST /rules/create_rule: Create a rule and store the AST.<br>
-#POST /rules/combine_rules: Combine multiple rules into one AST.<br>
+-POST /rules/combine_rules: Combine multiple rules into one AST.<br>
-#POST /rules/evaluate_rule: Evaluate a rule from JSON AST and data.<br>
+-POST /rules/evaluate_rule: Evaluate a rule from JSON AST and data.<br>
 ## How It Works
-#The user interacts with the frontend by creating rules, combining them, and evaluating them based on provided data. <br>
+-The user interacts with the frontend by creating rules, combining them, and evaluating them based on provided data. <br>
-#The frontend sends requests to the backend API, which processes the rules, converts them into ASTs, and stores them in the MongoDB database.<br>
+-The frontend sends requests to the backend API, which processes the rules, converts them into ASTs, and stores them in the MongoDB database.<br>
-#The evaluation returns whether the conditions defined in the rules are satisfied based on the provided data.<br>
+-The evaluation returns whether the conditions defined in the rules are satisfied based on the provided data.<br>